sheikhdiallo/COM304_FOUNDATION_1/sessions/session5/docs/IntroToCPUlator.md

 Open a browser and browse to [https://cpulator.01xz.net/?sys=arm-de1soc](https://cpulator.01xz.net/?sys=arm-de1soc)

-You will see a screen similar to the image below.
+You will see a screen similar to the image below (but without the C program).

 ![alt text](../docs/images/CPUlator1.png "Figure CPUlator1.png")